opengradient/ML_Supervisor/README.md

 #### ML_Supervisor uses natural language processing algorithms to search for and classify content of interest.
+ML_Supervisor was designed so that the user does not need to code or have any Machine learning(ML)or Data Science experience before using the API.

-The ML Supervisor graphic user interface is currently configured as follows:
+The ML_Supervisor graphic user interface is currently configured as follows:

 1. Test area: allows a user to input any sentences or content of interest to assess the latest memory and accuracy of the        models.